yoczhang/gitDesktop_test/test_branch1.md

-This is a test file in master branch.
+This is a test file in branch1.